Friday, December 5, 2025

 4. Those who demand "all hands on deck" and work the busy shifts themselves.
 No vacations, nobody leaves early, especially the managers.

-I was always a #4 manager.
+I was always a Type 4 manager.
 I learned this gradually.
-My first holiday as an assistant store director I was scheduled until 5:00PM, but couldn't ever leave on time and ended up working 13-14 hour days due to poor planning.
-My boss was a #1 manager, so a lot of the work fell on a select few of us who were serious about getting the store in tip-top shape.
-I was able to put my #4 management plan into shape after getting transferred to another store where the store director was open to changing things up for holiday scheduling.
-Managers were required to work at least a half day on their weekend day off leading up to the holiday and were required to work later shifts.
+My first holiday season as an Assistant Store Director I was usually scheduled until 5:00PM, but couldn't ever leave on time and ended up working 13-14 hour days due to poor planning.
+My boss was a Type 1 manager, so a lot of the work fell on a select few of us who were serious about getting the store in tip-top shape.
+I was able to fully put my Type 4 management plan into shape after getting transferred to another store where the store director was open to changing things up for holiday scheduling.
+Managers were required to work at least a half day on their weekend day off leading up to a holiday and were required to work later shifts.
 No one got the day before the holiday off or the holiday itself, depending on which as the busiest day.
 No vacations were approved during the busy times.
 We would allow occasional exceptions for employees who had unique situations, but it was definitely an exception and not the rule.
-The store director and I, however, scheduled ourselves for weekend and late night shifts, putting ourselves in the same boat as everyone else.
-Of course, not every one liked this method of scheduling: one manager ended up getting fired because she took out her frustration at not getting the December 22 - January 4 off at other employees, verbally abusing them until we had to let her go.
+The Store Director and I, however, scheduled ourselves for weekend and late night shifts, putting ourselves in the same boat as everyone else.
+Of course, not everyone liked this method of scheduling: one manager ended up getting fired because she took out her frustration at not getting the week of December 22nd-January 4th off at other employees, verbally abusing them until we had to let her go.
 Occasionally employees would seek transfers to other stores so that they could take half of the month of December off.

 No comments: